jhajduk-microsoft/Workload_Copilot_Starter/README.md

 ## 7. Test Your Copilot

+### Note: Ensure that you do not exceed the rate limits of the S0 tier Azure OpenAI instance.
+In order to prevent hitting the rate limits, I have removed the data form chat.prompty and queryIntent.prompty files.
+These files are responsible for chat history, which is not needed for this lab.
+Ensure that you pay attention to messages that you are exceeding the rate limit and pay attention to the backoff time.

 ### In the Terminal

-Run `pf flow test --flow ./copilot_flow --inputs chat_input="What is a Data Science VM?"`
+Run `pf flow test --flow ./copilot_flow --inputs chat_input="What is a data science virtual machine?"`

 ### With the UI